MyEditorCool/editors/DevelopAnEditor.md

   "myeditorcool": {
     "entry": "", // string. path to your entry file.
     "extension": "", // string|[string]. supported file extension,
-    "readAsText": true, // bool. where read content as text }
+    "readAsText": true, // bool, optional. where read content as text, "emptyContent": "", // string, optional. used by myeditor.cool to create new file.
+  }
 }
 ```